evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ### Sensors & Cameras

 This model uses cameras, radar, and ultrasonic sensors for the driver assist systems.
-Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) register everything that happens in the vehicle's environment.
+Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), 11 [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) register everything that happens in the vehicle's environment.

 {{<evkxdisplayaddarticle />}}